dipuk0506/SpinalNet/README.md

 ### Universal Approximation

+- Single hidden layer NN of large width is a universal approximator.

+- If we can prove that, SpinalNet of a large depth can be equivalent to the single hidden layer NN of large width, the universal approximation is proved.

 Following figure presents the visual proof of the universal approximation theorem for the proposed SpinalNet.
 A simplified version of SpinalNet in (a) can act as a NN of a single hidden layer, drawn in (b).
 Similarly, a 4 layer SpinalNet in (d)can be equal to a NN of one hidden layer (HL), containing four neurons, shown in (c).